HaoFengyuan/EEND-IAAE/README.md

 # End-to-End Neural Speaker Diarization with an Iterative Adaptive Attractor Estimation

-This project is the implementation of EEND-IAAE, which has been accepted by Neural Networks.
-There were two main parts in the proposed IAAE network: an attention-based pooling was designed to obtain a rough estimation of the attractors based on the diarization results of the previous iteration, and an adaptive attractor was then calculated by using transformer decoder blocks.
+This project relates to the implementation of EEND-IAAE, which has been accepted by Neural Networks.
+There exist two main parts in the proposed IAAE network: an attention-based pooling is designed to obtain a rough estimation of the attractors based on the diarization results of the previous iteration, and an adaptive attractor is then calculated by using transformer decoder blocks.

-In this project, the primary basis was the original Chainer implementation of [EEND](https://github.com/hitachi-speech/EEND) and the PyTorch implementation [EEND-Pytorch](https://github.com/Xflick/EEND_PyTorch).
+In this project, the primary basis is the original Chainer implementation of [EEND](https://github.com/hitachi-speech/EEND) and the PyTorch implementation [EEND-Pytorch](https://github.com/Xflick/EEND_PyTorch).

-Notably, the project only encompassed the inference phase.
+Notably, the project only encompasses the inference phase.
 For specifics on data preparation, please refer to [there](https://github.com/hitachi-speech/EEND/blob/master/egs/callhome/v1/run_prepare_shared.sh).
 For details regarding the training phase, please refer to the [there](https://github.com/Xflick/EEND_PyTorch/blob/master/run.sh).

 ## Pretrained Models
-We provided the pretrained SA-EEND trained on simulated data and real datasets respectively.
+We provide the pretrained SA-EEND trained on simulated data and real datasets respectively.

 `exp/simu_EEND.th` was trained on Sim2spk with $\beta = 2$, and `exp/real_EEND.th` was adapted on the CALLHOME adaptation set.
 In the training phase, we basically followed the training protocol described in [the original paper](https://arxiv.org/abs/2003.02966).